ninahonyango/Packet-Capture-Analysis/README.md

 ![Screenshot On bruteForce.pcapng](images/loadedPCAP.png)
 *Screenshot on loading bruteforce.pcapng file to open in Wireshark.*

-A high volume of TCP traffic was observed between:
+From the screenshot above, high volume of TCP traffic was observed between:

 - Attacker (Kali): 192.168.56.101

 - Target (Metasploitable): 192.168.56.102

 ---

 #### 5.2 🧵 Filtering FTP Traffic

-Applied Wireshark filter:
+To filter FTP traffic, the following Wireshark filter was applied:

 ```
 ftp || ftp-data